Installation of the Yang di-Pertuan Agong: Proclamation of installation by the Prime Minister

-The Instrument of Proclamation used is first given to him by the Ceremonial Chief after the Grand Chamberlain has been given the Yang's consent, and after reading it he gives it back to the former.
+The Instrument of Proclamation used is first given to him by the Ceremonial Chief after the Grand Chamberlain has been given the King's consent, and after reading it he gives it back to the former.

 Presentation of the Government Keris

-After the proclamation, the Grand Chamberlain, upon the Yang's consent and after receiving it from the Ceremonial Chief, formally present to him the Government Keris, also known as the Keris Panjang Diraja (Royal Long Keris), as the symbol of his royal authority, and afterwards the Grand Chamberlain and the ceremonial chief descend the throne area.
+After the proclamation, the Grand Chamberlain, upon the King's consent and after receiving it from the Ceremonial Chief, formally present to him the Government Keris, also known as the Keris Panjang Diraja (Royal Long Keris), as the symbol of his royal authority, and afterwards the Grand Chamberlain and the ceremonial chief descend the throne area.
 He then draws the sabre, kisses it, and returns it to its scabbard.
 Afterwards, he then puts the sabre on a pillow in the table near the Quran.

+The golden Long Keris also recalls the pictorial traditions of the sultan as chief warrior of his kingdom in keeping with the history of the sultanates of Peninsular Malaysia, and also thus represents the King's constitutional mandate as Commander-in-Chief of the Armed Forces.

 Oath of Installation and acclamation

-After the sabre kissing, the Yang di-Pertuan Agong reads aloud his Oath of Installation.
+After the sabre kissing, the King reads aloud his Oath of Installation.
 The audience then stands in respect.